Jonathan Samon

 Jonathan Samon graduated with his B.S. in Economics in 2001 and now serves as General Counsel for eProdigy Financial, LLC, which is involved in alternative finance for small businesses.

-What Georgia Tech and the School of Economics taught me?
+What Georgia Tech and the School of Economics taught you:

 Everyone knows that Tech courses are challenging, but the process of overcoming challenges when you are young can be a formative experience as it was for me.
 I am that much more prepared when facing a deadline or a scarcity of resources because I learned at Tech and the School of Economics on how to succeed in these situations.